owncloud/docs/docs/build-the-docs.md

 ## Viewing Changes

 Assuming that there are no errors, the next thing to do is to run the [NPM Serve tool](https://www.npmjs.com/package/serve) so that you can view your changes, before committing and pushing the changes to the remote docs repository.
-We suggest using it, as it’s trivial to install and start.
+We suggest using it, as it's trivial to install and start.
-You could also use [PHP’s built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php) as well.
+You could also use [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php) as well.
-By using either of these, you don’t have to install and configure a complete webserver, such as Apache or NGINX.
+By using either of these, you don't have to install and configure a complete webserver, such as Apache or NGINX.

 To start *Serve*, run the following command: